Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 Smoked chuck roast will reheat wonderfully in the oven in an aluminum pan covered with aluminum foil.

-You can even add a little beef broth to the pan to bring it back to life and infuse some additional moisture.
+We recommend adding a little beef broth to the pan to bring it back to life and infuse some additional moisture.

 This way you can enjoy visiting with your guests rather than tending to the smoker on the day of your gathering.